Page updated 2023 with corrections, extra content, and a different original version.

 Roger Greenaway and Roger Cook wrote numerous hit songs together, beginning with The Fortunes’ You’ve Got Your Troubles (1965).

 As performers, they recorded two hits as David & Jonathan, Michelle and Lovers Of The World Unite (both 1966), and Roger Greenaway was one half of The Pipkins (Gimme Dat Ding).
-Roger Cook was a member of Blue Mink (see above).

-Not to be confused with NZ singer Roger Greenaway who is a different person.
+Avoid confusion with NZ singer Roger Greenaway who is a different person.